nicoespeon/nicoespeon.github.io/en/_posts/2016-01-26-kanban-game-development-trello.md

 Trello boards are very flexible, which allows us to make changes through time regarding our needs.

+Trello can also be [used for remote teams](https://www.timedoctor.com/blog/how-to-use-trello/), and it is much more than that.
+It’s whatever you need it to be, based on the projects you’re working on whether they are for different clients.

 And so we may create and close diverse boards regarding projects we work on.
 These boards structure may vary regarding what's needed: a temporary project managed with some GANTT because business needs it - thanks to the [Elegantt extension](http://elegantt.com/trello/) − ; a simple *TODO > Doing > Done* Kanban to handle a subproject ; etc.

 All that aside, we have set up a board for each identified process: